kiro6/penetration-testing-notes/Penetration Testing/ACLs-ACEs Abuse Attacks/README.md

 1) **Access over User account allows for:**
     - Targeted Kerberoasting: we could `assign them an SPN` and perform a `Kerberoasting attack` (which relies on the target account having a weak password set). [how to do Targeted Kerberoasting](#targeted-kerberoasting)
+    - Targeted AS-REQ Roasting: we can modify target userAccountControl to not require preauth, to use ASREPRoast and get the hash [Targeted AS-REQ Roasting](#targeted-as-req-roasting)
     - Shadow Credentials: Use this technique to impersonate a computer or user account by exploiting the privileges to create shadow credentials.
 [Shadow Credentials](#shadow-credentials)
 2) **Access over Group allows for:**
     - we could `add ourselves` or another `security principal` to a given group [how to Add to group](#add-to-group) .